ololoepepe/BeQt/README.txt

    Embed resources into library files
    See: http://qt-project.org/doc/qt-5.0/resources.html for details

+ * "CONFIG+=beqt_builtin_translations"
+   Embed translations (.qm) into library files.
+Works only if the "beqt_builtin_resources" parameter is also passed

  * "CONFIG+=beqt_examples"
    Build demo examples (by default examples are not built)